PAN-0921/ascending-hw/data-engineer/week06-spark1.md

 ## Question 2
 ```
-list total number of employee and average salary for each dept.
+List total number of employee and average salary for each dept.
 ```

 ## Solution 2